Now available on macOS 13+

 The fastest macOS menu bar app to kill localhost ports.
 Stop running `lsof` and `kill -9` manually.
 PortWatcher instantly finds what's listening on 3000-9999 and lets you terminate it from the menu bar.

 Requires macOS 13 Ventura or later.
+Notarized by Apple.
 Free download — no subscriptions.

 Native AppKit & SwiftUI